 Economic Development Manager for the City of Lincoln Shawn Tillman discusses growth, industry and foreign trade.

-Sacramento Metro Chamber CEO Amanda Blackwood on new strategies for the longstanding organization.
+Sacramento Metropolitan Chamber CEO Amanda Blackwood on new strategies for the longstanding organization.

 Hitting the books: Placer County Office of Education’s Gayle Garbolino-Mojica on the county’s public school system.